 To qualify for the program, a small business must be certified by SBA.
 By law, certain groups may be presumed to be socially disadvantaged.
 The legislation specifically refers to the likelihood that African Americans, Hispanic Americans, Asian Pacific Americans, Native Americans, and Subcontinent Asian Americans are socially disadvantaged.
 Other individuals can be admitted to the program if they show through a "preponderance of the evidence" that they are disadvantaged because of race, ethnicity, gender, physical handicap, or residence in an environment isolated from the mainstream of American society.

-In order to meet the economic disadvantage test, all individuals must have a net worth of less than the applicable threshold, excluding the value of the business and personnel residence.
-Successful applicant firms must also meet applicable size standards for small business concerns; be in business for at least two years (absent a waiver); and display a reasonable potential for success.
+In order to meet the economic disadvantage test, all individuals must have a net worth of less than the applicable threshold, excluding the value of the business and personal residence.
+Successful applicant firms must also meet applicable size standards for small business concerns; be in business for at least two years (absent a waiver), and display a reasonable potential for success.

 - Access to credit and capital, including, but not limited to, access to long-term financing, access to working capital financing and bonding capability;

 - Technical and managerial experience of the applicant concern's managers, the operating history of the concern, the concern's record of performance; and